We are experts in using advanced mathematical modelling frameworks, especially the TIMES energy system model and the heat and power model Balmorel.

 The TIMES model framework

 The IEA-ETSAP community leads a major initiative for open-source solutions for energy scenario modelling needs.
-The staff of Energy Modelling Lab is actively involved in the ETSAP Community.
-We participate in the international collaboration on continuously improving the TIMES model and are committed to documenting innovations and sharing knowledge.
+The staff of the Energy Modelling Lab is actively involved in the ETSAP Community.
+We participate in international collaboration on continuously improving the TIMES model and are committed to documenting innovations and sharing knowledge.

 Tailored and updated TIMES Models